 - The term “urban” is not significant regarding the beer style or flavour, and has been used by numerous Australian businesses, including in La Siréne’s “urban pale” without improper motive.
 Instead it is used to describe the location of the brewery, as used by many other traders and journalists.

-- On Appeal, it was found that the terms “urban” and “ale” were descriptive of the goods (beer) and should be interpreted with their common meaning.
+- The terms “urban” and “ale” were descriptive of the goods (beer) and should be interpreted with their common meaning.

 - Urban Alley could not produce sufficient evidence that they had established a reputation based on the “urban ale” trade mark.